For me, the measure of a project isn’t just whether the equipment runs — it’s whether every detail reflects professional workmanship...

 A few years ago, I oversaw the retrofit of several split‑system HVAC units at a remote VA facility in a Cleveland suburb.
 The systems were separated vertically by two stories — from the basement mechanical area to the rooftop — requiring careful coordination of intake and exhaust venting, penetrations, and routing.

 Early in the project, it became clear that the initial contractor’s venting work did not meet acceptable professional standards.
 The intake and exhaust piping were inconsistently routed, poorly supported, and lacked the workmanship expected in a federal healthcare environment.
-After documenting the issues and coordinating with the VA facilities manager, the contractor was dismissed.
+The contractor was given an opportunity to correct the deficiencies, but despite repeated explanations they couldn’t grasp the issue at hand.
+After documenting the conditions and coordinating with the VA facilities manager, the contractor was dismissed.

 The VA facilities manager expressed clear appreciation for the oversight and the insistence on a professional, reliable installation.